 The City of New York invests in affordable and decent housing for low-income PLWHA.
-This commitment is evidenced by the fact that in 2016, for every HOPWA dollar spent, the City leveraged \$11.04 for a total of \$483,474,240.
+This commitment is evidenced by the fact that in 2017, for every HOPWA dollar spent, the City leveraged \$11.45 for a total of \$506,098,899.
 HOPWA dollars were combined with other federal resources, as well as State and City funding, to support HIV/AIDS housing and other services.
-HASA used City Tax Levy and matching State and federal dollars to fund case management, rental assistance, homemaking and housing services, and provides access to medical assistance, and homecare.
+HASA used City Tax Levy and matching State and Federal dollars to fund case management, rental assistance, and housing services, and provide access to medical assistance, and homecare.
 HOPWA funds distributed to community-based organizations by DOHMH augmented City and State-funded services to persons with mental illness and HIV/AIDS.
-Almost all of the programs funded through DOHMH received in-kind and donations from the community based organizations providing their HOPWA-funded services.
+Almost all of the programs funded through DOHMH received in-kind resources and donations from the community based organizations providing their HOPWA-funded services.